 For more information on importing footwear, check out our article, “How to Import Shoes to the U.S.”

-The Care Labeling Rule was created by the FTC to ensure that imported or domestically manufactured clothing contained a label detailing regular care instructions.
-The label may include information on whether garments are machine washable or must be drycleaned.
-The label must also include any warnings such as ‘Do not iron’ if such an action would damage the item.
+The label must include information on whether garments are machine washable or must be dry-cleaned.
+It should also include any warnings such as ‘Do not iron’ if such an action would damage the item.

 Some textile apparel and accessories are exempt from this rule, such as:

-The CBP’s marking requirements are extensive and while their guidebook provides excellent details, it is meant as a general guide only.
-Reaching out to a Licensed Customs Broker may be the best way to be sure you are satisfying all related factors affecting import.
+Reaching out to a Licensed Customs Broker is the best way to be sure you are satisfying all related factors affecting import.
 Experienced brokers may assist on proper classifications of products to avoid fines and penalties.

 Our team of Licensed Customers Broker can help you navigate the process and successfully import your clothing.